alisabedard/jbxvt/README.md

 * build system rewrite vs xvt

 ## Known Issues
-* colors are lost on redraw
+* text is sometimes lost on expose events, particularly with vim running
+* scrolling up in vim leaves stale last line

 Jbxvt is a work in progress, please report all bugs!